Huwara

+Huwara is a flashpoint town in the Israeli-Palestinian conflict.
+Huwara is on the main road to nearby Israeli settlements, leading to frequent clashes between Israeli soldiers and settlers and local Palestinians.
+Most notably, two Israeli civilian-settlers passing the town were shot by a Palestinian gunman in a shooting attack.
+In response to the shooting attack, the town was rampaged by hundreds of Israeli settlers, who torched Palestinian businesses and houses, leaving one dead and one hundred Palestinians injured.

+Israel constructed a bypass road around Huwara to avoid having the Israeli settlers pass through the Palestinian town.

 Location

 Huwara is located 7.28 km south of Nablus.
 It is bordered by Awarta, Odala and Beita to the east, Za'tara and Yasuf to the south, Jamma'in and Einabus to the west, and Asira al-Qibliya and Burin to the north.

 History

+Antiquity

 Huwara is an ancient site, and cisterns and rock-cut tombs have been found, together with remains of columns.
 It has been suggested that Huwara should be identified with Horon, hometown of Sanballat the Horonite.

+Huwara is identified with the Samaritan village of Hivria (חוריא).

+Crusader period

-In the 12th and 13th centuries, Huwara was inhabited by Muslims.
+Diya al-Din (1173−1245) noted that in the 12th and 13th centuries Huwara was inhabited by Muslims.
 Finkelstein did not find any potsherds predating the Ottoman era.

 Ottoman period (1516–1917)

 The village was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Jabal Qubal, part of Nablus Sanjak.
 It had a population of 87 households, all Muslim.
 The villagers paid a fixed tax rate of 33.3% on various products, such as wheat, barley, summer crops, olives, goats and/or beehives, and a press for olives or grapes, in addition to "occasional revenues"; a total of 14,000 akçe.

 In 1838, Robinson described Huwara as a "large and old village".
 It was also noted as a Muslim village, in Jurat Merda, south of Nablus.

 In the 1850s the Ottoman rulers withdrew their soldiers from the district (to be used in the Crimean War), and hence open hostility could ensue between different Palestinian factions.
 In 1853, Huwara was engaged in a battle with the neighboring villages of Quza and Beita which left ten men and seven women dead.

 Victor Guérin visited the village in 1870.
 He found the village, (which he called Haouarah), to have about 800 inhabitants, and that it was divided into two districts, each administered by a sheikh.
 A oualy was dedicated to Abou en-Nebyh Sahin.

 In 1882, the PEF's Survey of Western Palestine described Huwarah as a village "of stone and mud at the foot of Gerizim, just over the main road.
 It has an appearance of antiquity, and covers a considerable extent of ground".